Cloudxtreme/UbiquiJPerf/README.md

 UbiquiJPerf
 ===========

-Java port of Ubiquiperf (https://github.com/gillespiem/Ubiquiperf), allowing for the real-time display of signal stats, MCS index in use (ala TXRate/RXRate), and iperf throughput datapoints of Ubiquiti AirOS based gear.
+Graph Ubiquiti AirOS stats in real-time.
+This is a Java port of Ubiquiperf (https://github.com/gillespiem/Ubiquiperf), allowing for the real-time display of signal stats, MCS index in use (ala TXRate/RXRate), and iperf throughput datapoints of Ubiquiti AirOS based gear.

-The PHP based Ubiquiperf generated graphs only after all data was collected, UbiquiJPerf will display datapoints in real-time.
+The PHP based Ubiquiperf generated graphs only after all data was collected, UbiquiJPerf will display datapoints every second.

 This project is an expanding from the JPerf codebase.